GhidraEnjoyr/iOS-Reverse-Engineering/README.md

 1. `jtool2 --sign --ent /path/to/entitlements/xml /path/to/executable`
 2. `ldid2 -S/path/to/entitlements.xml /path/to/executable`

 Both `jtool2` and `ldid2` are really reliable in my opinion and for those on OSX, you can use the `codesign` command.
 I don't really have much experience with it, but I have seen some people prefer it.
-I just don't find it as intuitive as `jtool2` or `ldid2`.
+I just don't find it as intuitive as `jtool2` or `ldid2`. `ipsw` also has this functionality.

 ### Frameworks